AlexMainaMunyua/AlexMainaMunyua/README.md

   ## About Me
   - I'm currently working on `my portfolio`🚀
   - I’m currently learning MEAN 🌱
-  - I’m looking to collaborate on a Flutter Open-Source project✌
+  - I’m looking to collaborate on a Flutter Open-Source project ✌
   - Ask me anything about flutter and dart 💬
   - Changes for the better 😎
   - Fun Fact: I really 💙 football.